UNC Kenan-Flagler Business School

 Our 2014 Admissions Director Q&A with Kenan-Flagler’s Sherry Wallace is now available.
 Sherry Wallace, director of MBA admissions at the University of North Carolina’s Kenan-Flagler School of Business, told us that she wants to make the admissions process as transparent as possible.
 “There is no advantage to us in our selection process if people feel […]

-Kenan-Flagler employs more than 150 tenured and tenure-track faculty members, adjunct professors and lecturers across its seven academic areas.
-These professors also contribute to the business school’s 15 research centers, which vary in focus from real estate to urban investment strategies.
+Kenan-Flagler employs over 150 tenured and tenure-track faculty members, adjunct professors and lecturers across its seven academic areas.
+These professors also contribute to the business school’s 14 research centers, which vary in focus from real estate to urban investment strategies.

 Courses at Kenan-Flagler emphasize learning through case studies and small group activities.
 For their first year, students are assigned to groups of 70 to 75 people who take the same required courses together.

 Kenan-Flagler breaks each semester into two seven-week periods of instruction called “modules,” with breaks for holidays and fall, winter and spring vacations.
 Two pre-term summer sessions called the Analytical Skills Workshop and Tools of Financial Markets are available to first-year students who wish to review key analytical and financial skills prior to beginning their degree.
 First-years begin formal classes in the second week of August, while second-year classes start a week later.
+Due to COVID-19, Fall 2020 classes began August 31.
 All classes finish for the year at the beginning of May, with graduation occurring a week later.

-Kenan-Flagler students are required to complete 14 core courses their first year along with a Core Case Competition.
+Kenan-Flagler students are required to complete 15 core courses their first year along with a Core Case Competition.
 Topics for core courses cover business fundamentals such as finance, microeconomics, marketing, accounting, ethics and business strategy.
-Kenan- Flagler offers almost no waivers for its core courses; only those holding CPA designations may waive the accounting-related course.

 To complete their business degree, students must take 62 credits worth of classes.
-Each core course is worth 1.5 to 2.5 credits, and the remaining credits are fulfilled through elective courses.
 Students may begin taking electives in the spring semester of their first year, and the second-year curriculum is comprised entirely of electives.
 The school reports that at least 10% of elective courses are new each year in order to keep class material current with faculty research.
-There are no required majors at Kenan-Flagler, but there are six suggested concentrations for students who wish to demonstrate their interest and proficiency in subjects such as real estate or operations management.
+There are no required majors at Kenan-Flagler, but there are 12 suggested concentrations for students who wish to demonstrate their interest and proficiency in subjects such as real estate or operations management.
 Typically, each concentration requires students to complete five or six elective courses.

 Kenan-Flagler also encourages students to design their own independent study or practicum project in which students apply theory to real-world business situations.
 Students interested in gaining international experience may study abroad for a semester at one of Kenan-Flagler’s more than 50 MBA exchange partner schools or spend one to two weeks abroad as part of a “Doing Business In” immersion course.
 Alternatively, students can pursue a Global Immersion Elective, a semester-long course that teaches students about a particular region’s culture and history and concludes with a 10- to 14-day tour of that region.